SkSharma3322/Cool/README.md

 # Cool
-This is my frist Git repository...
+This is my frist Git repository...sk
 Author -- Sksharma